 Even if you don’t know the Japanese language, you can always use some phrases to make your travel easier and nicer.
 The Japanese will appreciate your effort anyway.

 Install Some Apps to Help You With The Japanese Language

 iTranslate: This is a free app that has a huge success on the App Store with more that 52k ratings with an average of 4,5 stars.
 It is easy to use and user-friendly, but if you want to use advanced features like offline translation, voice translation or picture translation, you have to upgrade to the pro version ($39,99 per year).
 Anyway, even the basic options will help you and since it is free, you can try it with no risks.

 Google Translate: Great free app to help you with the Japanese language.
 It has more than 4,4k ratings in the App Store with an average of 4 stars.
 It doesn’t have the same success as iTranslate, but I prefer Google Translate because all the features are free.
 You can even use the camera to translate from a picture for free.
 Some people might say that the translation isn’t accurate all the time, but no machine can translate like a human yet anyway.
 (See how to install Google Translate for offline use further below)

 Search For Tourist Information Offices

 Tourist information offices are the best places to help you during your travel.
 They can give you all the information and the best recommendations regarding food, activities, places to visit… If you didn’t plan a detailed itinerary with all the activities you want to do, the places you want to visit and the restaurants you want to try in each city, you can rely on tourist information offices to guide you.
-And even if you plan all you could in advance, there’s nothing wrong in asking for advice at tourist information offices.
+And even if you planned all you could in advance, there’s nothing wrong in asking for advice at tourist information offices.